DigiScore/digiscore.github.io/pages/digital_syzygies.md

 - the sound collage
 - the decisions of the APP based on the EEG inputs
 - the visualisation of the individuals EEG streams seperated into the six performance metrics
-- the presence of the opther musicians either in the room or over telematic network (e.g. Zoom)
+- the presence of the other musicians either in the room or over telematic network (e.g. Zoom)

 **Language**
 The language of this digital score is unusual as the individuals contribution is responsive to the decisions of the networked APP, as opposed to interpreting the semiotic codes of notation or visual material.
-The resulting sound composition/ collage id the primary language that affects such responses, and this evokes both an affectual feeling (primary) and intellectual chatter (secondary) as the individual attempts to rationalise the decisions of the APP.
+The resulting sound composition/ collage is the primary language that affects such responses, and this evokes both an affectual feeling (primary) and intellectual chatter (secondary) as the individual attempts to rationalise the decisions of the APP.